emaverick2001/PersonalPortfolio/src/content/blog/gpu-passthrough-on-nixos.md

 ```

 But what's this?
 I expected two devices in this group - the graphics and the
-audio - but there were three!

-This is fine.
-Depending on motherboard and CPU, there are some cases where the
+audio - but there are three!
+Depending on motherboard and CPU, the PCIe slot
-PCIe slot itself is shown in the group.
-This is okay, and I can still pass the
+itself may be in the group.
+This is okay, and I can still pass the GPU devices
-devices I need to VFIO.
-In this case, the script also shows the devices IDs that
+to VFIO.
+The script shows the devices IDs that I need to pass: `1002:67df` for
-I need to pass: `1002:67df` for graphics and `1002:aaf0` for audio.
+graphics and `1002:aaf0` for audio.

 ### Passing the GPU through using VFIO

-Now that I had verified that IOMMU was set up correctly and could see my IOMMU
+Now that I set up IOMMU correctly and could see my IOMMU groups, I could pass
-groups, I could pass the GPU through using VFIO.
-Note that the VFIO modules are
+the GPU through using VFIO.
+Note that I load VFIO modules before regular
-loaded before regular graphics modules so that VFIO can bind to the card first.
+graphics modules so that VFIO can bind to the card first.

 ```nix
 {